sivaratrisrinivas/voiceback/README.md

 ```
 Caller: "I'm really anxious about tomorrow"
-Historical Echo: "It sounds like you're feeling anxious.
+Voiceback: "It sounds like you're feeling anxious.
 You remind me of
 Seneca, the Stoic philosopher who wrote about facing anxiety with courage.
 [pause] 'We suffer more often in imagination than in reality.'
 You have the strength to face what lies ahead.
 Thank you for calling
-Historical Echo."
+Voiceback."
 ```

 ## 🛠️ Setup & Installation